Engineering Physics

 Engineering physics merges fundamental physics with the design of engineering systems, processes, and devices.
 Students will gain the ability to apply basic scientific ideas to real-world problems, acquiring the problem-solving, critical-thinking, and technical communication skills employers seek.

-You’ll learn from faculty that have built high-level research programs in quantum information theory, laser modifications of glass, and computational nuclear physics.
+You’ll learn from faculty that have built high-level research programs in quantum information science, laser modifications of glass, and computational nuclear physics.
 This student-faculty research has been published and presented in prestigious science journals and conferences and awarded external government funding.
 For example, Dr. Pitonyak’s computational nuclear physics research has received recent grants from the National Science Foundation and the U.S. Department of Energy.

 Learn More About the Program